Pioneers play pioneer ball. Important nuances and rules of the game

 Rules of the game

-The game is played with a volleyball volleyball court.
-Each team consists of 3 to 7 people.
-The site is conditionally divided into 6-7 zones according to the number of players.
-The first player makes a throw from the far edge of his half of the field through the net to the half of the field of the opposing team.
-One of the last players must catch the ball and, after taking no more than three steps in their own half of the court, throw it over the net back to the half of the field of the first team.
-One of the players of the first team must also catch the ball and, taking no more than three steps, transfer it to the opponent's half of the field.
-And so on until the ball hits the ground, at which point the team that threw the ball gets one point.
-In this game, like in volleyball, players move around the court to the next zone in a clockwise direction after winning a serve.
-After 15 points, the teams change sides of the field, and the second set is played.
-If the result of the two sets is 1-1, a third set is called.
-And also if the ball hit the net, the point is credited to the team to which the ball was thrown.
+The game is played with a volleyball on volleyball court.
+Each team has from 3 to 7 people.
+The site is conditionally divided into 6 - 7 zones based on the number of players.
+The first player makes a throw from the far edge of his half of the field through the net into the opposing team's half of the field.
+One of the last players must catch the ball and, after taking no more than three steps in his own half of the court, throw it over the net back to the first team’s half of the field.
+One of the players of the first team must also catch the ball and, taking no more than three steps, throw it to the opposing team’s half of the field.
+And so on until the ball hits the ground, then the team that threw the ball gets one point.
+In this game, like volleyball, players move around the court to the next zone clockwise after winning a serve.
+After 15 points, the teams change sides of the field, and the second game is played.
+If the result of two games is 1-1, a third game is assigned.
+And also if the ball hits the net, the point is awarded to the team to which the ball was thrown.

-The ball is considered lost by the receiving team, and the serving team loses the serve if:
+The ball is considered lost by the receiving team and the serving team loses service if:

 the team hit the ball more than three times;

-the ball touched the player's body below the belt;
+the ball touched the player’s body below the waist;

-the player touches the ball twice in a row;
+the player touched the ball twice in a row;

 the player touched the net;